 This device is not Android or an Android headunit and won’t run Android apps.
-But what it does do is give you a 7″ touch screen in a single DIN car stereo.
+But it does offer a 7″ touch screen in a single DIN car stereo.

-It has an RGB option to match the car’s interior lighting.
+It has an RGB option to match the button colors of the car’s interior lighting.

 The screen is not adjustable, so it won’t obscure anything significant when the display is fully deployed.

-The backup camera is a nice extra to have.
-This can save you money by avoiding those low posts that jump up behind you just as you reverse.
+The backup camera is a nice extra that can save you money.
+It helps you avoid those low posts that jump up behind you just as you reverse.

 The reliability of the sled system employed on the Pyle that brings out the display and sets it to the vertical position has always been questioned.
 The exposed position of the screen can mean knocks to it will affect the mechanical part, which will then refuse to eject or fold back home.